 Who qualifies for a balance transfer credit card?

-Balance transfer cards typically have large lines of credit and are only available to people with good to excellent credit.
-The eligibility criteria differ from card to card, but credit card companies typically look for consumers with:
+Balance transfer cards are typically only available to people with good to excellent credit.
+The eligibility criteria differ from card to card, but credit card companies look for consumers with:

 Which card should you choose?

 Second, consider your other needs and preferences.
 For instance, if you want to minimize fees and earn rewards as you pay off your debt, choose a card with no annual fee and a decent rewards program, such as the Amex EveryDay credit card.
-However, the Amex EveryDay would not be a good card for you if you travel a lot, because it charges a 2.7% foreign transaction fee and American Express cards are not always accepted abroad.
+However, if you want a longer balance transfer promotion, Citi’s Simplicity Card and the U.S. Bank Visa Platinum will do it for you.

 Third, invest some time in comparing the balance transfer credit cards available.
 You may be leaving money on the table if you just go with the last credit card offer you received in the mail.